 The progress of all pupils is monitored closely by the Headteacher and Deputy Head.
-We have a THRIVE™ Practitioner, a Barnardo’s worker and Pupil Support Manger who all oversee the general welfare of all our pupils supporting the Class teacher.
+We have a THRIVE™ Practitioner and Pupil Support Workers who all oversee the general welfare of all our pupils supporting the Class teacher.
 Each class has a Class teacher and designated Support worker who communicate on a daily basis with the pupil’s parents or carers via a Home School Diary or by telephone.

-The progress of pupils in Years 7, 8 and 9 is monitored by the Head of Key Stage 3 and that of pupils in Years 10 and 11 by the Heads of House.
-The Pastoral Heads monitor pupils’ academic attainment, their behaviour and their attendance.
+The progress of pupils in Years 7, 8 and 9 is monitored by the Head of Key Stage 3 and that of pupils in Years 10 and 11 by the Head of KS4.
+Staff, including the Pastoral Team and Family Support Worker, monitor pupils’ academic attainment, their behaviour and their attendance.
 They liaise closely with the Senior Management Team and with the Pupil Support Workers (PSWs).
 They provide individual pastoral support aimed at improving pupils’ behaviour and encouraging them to fulfil their potential in the classroom.
 They work closely with parents and carers wherever this is required.
 They come to know their pupils exceptionally well and have a vital role to play in ensuring that pupils make the most of their time at Belmont School.

 The Pupil Support Worker

 Each class group has its own Pupil Support Worker who is responsible for the behaviour within the classroom and during non-curriculum activities.
 This is achieved through monitoring each pupil’s behaviour and where necessary contributing to the setting of targets, thus encouraging the individual to perform to the best of his ability and potential.

 The PSW works alongside the classroom teacher in the classroom providing additional support for learning according to the pupil’s individual needs in a caring and structured environment.
 It is the responsibility of the PSW to encourage the building of positive relationships within the group aiding social development and integration.